modelica/ModelicaConference2021/abstracts/abstract_5A_1.md

-ScalableTestGrids - An Open-Source and Flexible Benchmark Suite to Assess Modelica Tool Performance on Large-Scale Power System Test Cases
+## ScalableTestGrids - An Open-Source and Flexible Benchmark Suite to Assess Modelica Tool Performance on Large-Scale Power System Test Cases

-Francesco Casella1 Adrien Guironnet2
+**Francesco Casella, Adrien Guironnet**

 Abstract

 This paper introduces ScalableTestGrids, an open-source and flexible benchmark suite for assessing the performance of Modelica tools on large-scale power system test